omoze3/PKI-Portfolio-OmozeIdehenre-/labs/week-05/submissions/01-generate-csr/00-lab-01-generate-csr.md

 The private key was intentionally removed from the repository to follow security best practices.

+Simulated a Certificate Authority (CA)
+Signed the CSR to produce a certificate valid for 365 days

 4. I verified that the certificate was successfully generated and readable: openssl x509 -in test_cert.pem -text -noout